naemono/cloud-on-k8s-infra/charts/argocd/README.md

 ArgoCD is already installed and functional within the cluster, but for historical purposes, this is the process that was followed to install, and to upgrade ArgoCD, and it's requirements.

-*Note* The ArgoCD wrapper helm chart used here, including it's bootstrap mechanism, which adds the argocd-vault-plugin, was initially written by the k8s-region team, and is located [here](https://github.com/elastic/cloud/tree/master/go/k8s-region/deploy), so all credit goes to them.

 ```shell
 cd charts/argocd
 make argocd-deploy